dwighthubbard/sshmap/README.txt

-sshmap provides 3 python modules in order to operate: sshmap - This module provides the multiprocessing ssh functionality hostlists - This module handles hostlist expansion hostlists_plugins - This module contains plugins that can be used
+sshmap provides 3 python modules in order to operate: sshmap - This module provides the multiprocessing ssh functionality

+The other two modules have been moved to a seperate package named hostlists hostlists - This module handles hostlist expansion hostlists_plugins - This module contains plugins that can be used
                       by the hostlists plugin to obtain lists of hosts.